California Driver’s Handbook

 Only the examiner is allowed to accompany you during the drive test.
 Exceptions are made for training, service animals, and certain law enforcement situations.

-The use of a recording device, including a video recorder, is prohibited during a behind-the-wheel drive test.
+The use of a recording device, including a video/audio recorder, is prohibited during a behind-the-wheel drive test.
 If the recording device cannot be powered off or disabled, the applicant must block it so there is no visual or audio recording during the drive test.

 Other Things to Know for Your Behind-the-Wheel Test